|ABS||Australian Bureau of Statistics|

 This classification was developed for use in the collection, storage and dissemination of all Australian statistical data classified by religion

-Australian Standard Classification of Religious Groups (ASCRG) and Religious Affiliation Standard - Major Review
+Australian Standard Classification of Religious Groups (ASCRG) and Religious Affiliation Standard (RAS) - Major Review

-Commencing in 2022, the ABS will undertake a major review of the Australian Standard Classification of Religious Groups (ASCRG) and the associated Religious Affiliation standard.
-The aims of this review are to update the ASCRG to reflect the modern Australian community; and to ensure the standard (the way the question is asked) is inclusive.
+In 2022, the ABS began a major review of the Australian Standard Classification of Religious Groups (ASCRG) and the associated Religious Affiliation standard (RAS; How we ask the religion question in the Census of Population and Housing).
+The aim of the review is to update the ASCRG to better reflect the modern Australian community.
+Changes to RAS will be considered as part of the 2026 Census Topic Consultation process which is a separate process to the Religion Review.

 Why does the ASCRG need to be updated?

 While the current version of the ASCRG had some minor updates in 2016, it largely reflects the original 1996 version based on the social environment in Australia at that time.
-The Australian community has changed considerably over this time and the ASCRG and Standard both need to be reviewed to reflect this.
+The Australian community has changed considerably over this time and the ASCRG needs to be reviewed to reflect this.
 ABS has also received feedback from individuals and organisations identifying areas that need review.
 Data from the 2021 Census will further inform the review.

 If you would like more information, please email the ABS at firstname.lastname@example.org